 Juice or Smoothie?

-Juice,but bare in mind it is very powerful, so you only need a piece roughly the size of a thumbnail or it tends to overpower the whole juice.
+Juice: But bare in mind it is very powerful, so you only need a small piece roughly the size of a thumbnail or it tends to overpower the whole juice.

-For a warm, comforting, nutritious drink, put a few slices of lemon and ginger along with a teaspoon of manuka honey into hot water and sip whilst curled up on the sofa!
+For a warm, comforting and nutritious drink; put a few slices of lemon and ginger along with a teaspoon of manuka honey into hot water and sip whilst curled up on the sofa!

-Ginger is a great circulation stimulant due to the compounds gingerols, which cause a rapid and noticeable widening of the blood vessel walls, which helps to enhance circulation and also lowers blood pressure.
+Ginger is a great circulation stimulant due to the compound gingerols, which cause a rapid and noticeable widening of the blood vessel walls and in turn helps to enhance circulation and also lower blood pressure.
 Enhanced circulation of course means that the body can transport oxygen, nutrients and white blood cells to the site of infection more efficiently as well as enhance the removal of waste.
 It is also beneficial for circulatory conditions such as Reynaud’s.

-Adding a small chunk of ginger to your juice is a fantastic way to boost the nutritional value of the juice.
+Adding a small chunk of ginger to your juice is a fantastic way to boost the nutritional value.
 Ginger will support your overall immune system, so is great to use during the winter months, to help fight off colds and bugs.